Watch The Show Now

 the Dreams of Jewish Scholars Since 1972

 In partnership with private donors, the JVS Scholarship Program provides qualified Jewish students whose primary residence is the Greater Los Angeles area with need-based financial aid, in the belief that education represents the first step to career success.

-Since the inception of the JVS Scholarship Program in 1972, JVS has awarded more than 5,400 scholarships totaling over $10.9 million.
-Today’s recipients are pursuing both undergraduate and graduate studies at colleges, universities and vocational schools nationwide.
+Over the past 51 years, since the inception of the JVS Scholarship Program in 1972, JVS has awarded more than $13.4 million to over 6,000 deserving scholars.
+Today’s recipients are pursuing both undergraduate and graduate studies at colleges, universities, and vocational schools nationwide.